ElephantHunters/Real_time_object_detection_using_tensorflow/README.md

 # Real_time_object_detection_using_tensorflow

-The code include in this repository can help anyone in acheiving real time object detection using openCV and TensorFlow .
+The code include in this repository can help anyone in achieving real time object detection using openCV and TensorFlow .

 [YouTube video link to view the project video](https://youtu.be/Ic2zxAzioNQ)